StinkyTwitch/RotAgent/README.md

 **right alt**
 * Force Arcane Shot or Multi-Shot to apply Serpent Sting to the mouseover target.
 This is useful as the routine will not automatically use Arcane Shot or Multi-Shot on Units that you are not in combat with.
 The toggle for 'Mouseover Serpent Sting' must be on.

+**right control**
+* Forces the rotation to pool focus.
+Either using Cobra Shot or Focussing Shot if talented.

 ##Version 0.1
 - Hunter only support in this initial version.